Service + Area

 - Tri-Peak keeps Granby work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Tri-Peak treats Granby as a ring-1 local market for structural steel red iron, sequencing field work around mixed project types with shifting sequencing priorities, short-notice local dispatch updates, and small-commercial sequencing and inspection timing and nearby routing across Neosho, Seneca, Diamond, and Stark City instead of assuming the same production window as other Southwest Missouri locations.
+- Tri-Peak plans structural steel & red iron work in Granby around mixed project types with shifting sequencing priorities, short-notice local dispatch updates, and small-commercial sequencing and inspection timing, nearby route timing, and the field conditions that affect real crew productivity.

-- Granby structural steel red iron coverage is generated from deterministic local tags, so the page copy reflects ring-1 conditions, Newton County context, nearby routing through Neosho, Seneca, Diamond, and Stark City, and the profile mix driving local schedule decisions.
+- Granby structural steel & red iron coverage is coordinated with local site conditions, Newton County travel, and nearby commitments in Neosho, Seneca, Diamond, and Stark City.

 Granby Market Planning Notes